home-assistant/home-assistant.io/source/_integrations/lcn.markdown

 If module scanning fails or a module is unavailable on the bus, you can manually add it.
 Groups can also be created manually.

-1. To add a module or group manually, select the **Create Module/Group** button to open the dialog.
+1. To add a module or group manually, select the **Create Module/Group** button.
+2. Select whether you want to add a module or group and enter the desired `segment id` and module/group `id`.

     ![Create module/group dialog](/images/integrations/lcn/lcn_create_device.png)
-2. Select whether you want to add a module or group and enter the desired `segment id` and module/group `id`.
 3. To add the new device, select **Create**.

 #### Deleting devices